 For example, Robert Mcculloch, the prosecutor presenting the Wilson case to the Ferguson grand jury, one that would see if there was probable cause to turn Darren Wilson over for trial (which is the prosecutor's natural expectation in seeking indictments), needed to give a speech afterwards that spent a lot of time trying to convince us of how hard he worked to insure the grand jury's independence.

-As David Friege reported in Slate "The Independent Grand Jury That Wasn't" his speech did the opposite, revealing how much he was involved in interpreting evidence for the jury so that it coincided with his own— the prosecutor's— opinion that no crime had been committed.
+As David Friege reported in Slate "The Independent Grand Jury That Wasn't" his speech did the opposite, revealing how much he was involved in interpreting evidence for the jury so that its conclusions coincided with his own— the opinion that no crime had been committed.

 That is almost never the case.
-Instead, it is nearly always the case that the prosecutor, or someone from the prosecutor's office, speaks for and on behalf of the grand jury.
+Instead, it is nearly always the case that the prosecutor, or someone from the prosecutor's office that speaks for and on behalf of the grand jury.

 All the king's horses, and all the king's men...

 At heart, there is a tug-of-war going on, and has been since Henry II established the first grand juries.
-At that time, the tug of war was mainly between the Crown and a rather large group of nobles as well as clergy who had become increasingly reckless, often criminal, in settling land disputes and other matters among themselves, during and after the chaos of the Crusades.
+At that time, the tug of war was mainly between the Crown and a rather large group of nobles and clergy who had become increasingly reckless, often criminal, in settling land disputes and other matters among themselves during and after the chaos of the Crusades.
 Henry's plan (beginning with the assize of Clarendon in 1166) was to put such matters in the hands of a number of select laypersons from the community.

 All The King's horses...(continued)

 These knights or freeman were, by Henry's reckoning, loyal subjects whom he could use in this fashion to shift power back to his much weakened court.
-In addition, these local grand juries were thought to be in a much better position to identify disturbances and criminal elements in their own jurisdictions, and from their own knowledge of local affairs, which would then be turned over to the king's court for remedy, prosecution and punishment.
+In addition, these local grand juries were thought to be in a much better position to identify disturbances and criminal elements in their own jurisdictions and from their own knowledge of local affairs, which would then be turned over to the Crown for remedy, prosecution and punishment.

 In establishing these grand juries, Henry, perhaps unwittingly, invited an element into the judicial processes of the relm that he did not anticipate.
 Namely, the growing loyalty and identification of his layperson juries with their communities rather than the court.
 Slowly but surely these new sources of judicial power evolved into what Dr. Brenner refers to in her paper as the "Voice of the Community".

-In one direction, the grand jury concept could and did devolve into such infamous horrors as the as the dread Star Chamber of the 16th and 17th centuries.
+In one direction, this tug-of-war could and did devolve into such infamous horrors as the as the dread Star Chamber of the 16th and 17th centuries.
 At other times it flourished in its local authority and could be used to effectively thwart the power of the state.